 Back downstairs, the patio is where people head first.
 It’s the perfect place for a beer or cocktail, a little food and quiet conversation.
 Not visible from the street, it’s our secret (kind of).

-Off the patio is a house built in 1956; it has a history too.
+Off the patio is a house built in 1856; it has a history too.
+It was built as a residence and by the turn of the 20th century it had become Dr. Bailey’s Eye-Ear-Throat and TB Sanitarium.
 You can rent it for small parties, see another post for that information.